 I remember feeling a little taken aback, confused as to why we weren’t met by mum’s ‘friends’.
 If not by a group, at least by Anita – whom we knew from the rehab clinic in Oxford – maybe with her partner, Keith Richards.
-At this point I should add a note: neither Keith nor Anita were aware of the logistics, of exactly how our father smuggled in the contraband.
+At this point I should add an important note: neither Keith nor Anita were aware of the logistics, of exactly how our father smuggled in the contraband.
 It was only in the last couple of years that I figured out why we weren’t met by Anita and Keith.
-In case something went wrong and we were busted coming in it probably wouldn’t be wise for one of the world’s most famous and notorious rock stars to show up at the airport meeting a party who were smuggling drugs.
+In case something went wrong and we were busted coming in it probably wouldn’t be wise for one of the world’s most famous and notorious rock stars to show up at the airport to meet a party who were carrying contraband.

-However, that feeling of impersonality at our reception at the airport, being met by a guy who seemed very different from our circle of freaks – he was definitely ex-military – was soon swept away by what awaited us at the Villa Nellcôte.
-As the limo drove through the open gate and around the circular drive, filled with lush palms and verdant foliage, there were two of the coolest looking people waiting by the huge iron and glass door of the most impressive villa imaginable, smiling from ear to ear while welcoming us like long lost family.
+However, that feeling of impersonality at our reception at the airport, being met by a guy who seemed very different to our circle of freaks and friends – he was definitely ex-military – was soon swept away by what awaited us at the Villa Nellcôte.
+As the limo drove through the open gate and around the circular drive -filled with lush palms and verdant foliage – there were two of the coolest looking people waiting in front of the huge iron and glass door to the most impressive villa imaginable, smiling from ear to ear while welcoming us like long lost family.

-Down by the small private jetty of the property Keith kept two boats.
-Besides a Zephyr he had a small but elegant Chris-Craft, initially called Amanda which he infamously changed to Mandrax by removing and resequencing the letters.
+Down at the small private landing jetty of the property Keith kept two boats.
+Besides a Zephyr he had the small but elegant Chris-Craft, initially called Amanda, which he infamously changed to Mandrax by removing and resequencing the letters.
 The boat was sometimes mistakenly labelled as a Riva because of its classical wooden design.
-Riding out in Keith’s speedboat across the Villefranche bay was the initial memorable experience for me.
+Riding out in Keith’s speed boat, Mandrax, across the Villefranche bay was the initial memorable experience for me.
 It’s hard to describe that first sensation, the blue colour of the sea, the boat’s motion over the water and the feeling of being on the Côte d’Azur.
 This was not little Britain by any means.

-Apart from that Keith would often take everyone out, as an entourage, either to swim and then lunch or to one of the upscale restaurants in the area for dinner.
+Apart from that, Keith would often take everyone out – as an entourage – either to swim and then lunch or to one of the upscale restaurants in the surrounding area for dinner.
 It was on those trips that I got my first taste of French seafood, like steaming bowls of moules marinières and plates of whitebait, which I can remember to this day.

-When we went out Keith would always carry a little pocket sized notebook in which he would jot down lines, ideas and notes even when he was in mid conversation in a bustling French restaurant.
-When he’d get an idea he’d pause, make a note and then pick up wherever the conversation had left off.
-Presumably these notes went into lyrics for Exile or were later developed into the Rolling Stones Songbook – ‘Goats Head Soup’ being the follow up album.
+When we went out Keith would always carry a little pocket-size notebook in which he would jot down lines, ideas and notes even when he was in mid conversation in a bustling French restaurant.
+If he’d get an idea he’d pause, make a note and then pick up wherever the conversation had left off.
+Presumably these notes went into lyrics for Exile or were later developed into the Stones song book – ‘Goats Head Soup’ being the follow up album.

 Going out with the entourage for trips was something we kids looked forward to, particularly if it was in the large old convertible Pontiac where Keith would let us sit up on the backs of the headrests of the 50s chunk of Detroit metal and shout at the top of our little lungs as we passed through the coastal mountain tunnels, the sound bouncing off the walls.
 That habit of yelling out the sound of the oddly antiquated French police sirens was something we kids particularly latched onto and apparently stretched back to Keith’s time in Paris during the student protests of May 1968 when he observed and transposed the musical notes of the sirens and morphed that ‘music’ into what became the chords for the verse in ‘Street Fighting Man’.

 Keith had started growing marijuana in the greenhouse as soon as he arrived and because of the rate at which things grow in that climate soon had to cut a hole in the glass roof to let the tallest plant stretch unencumbered towards the heavens.
-My brother and I, although we didn’t smoke, became so adept at making any shape or size of joints for the visiting coterie of guests at the Villa Nellcôte that we became known as ‘The Rollies’.
+My brother and I, although we didn’t smoke, became strangely adept at making any shape and form of joints for the visiting guests, and became known a ‘The Rollies’.

 The Wedding in St. Tropez

 Anita had a maternal side as well, which she showed to us kids and the guests at the villa.
-Fairly soon after arriving, after a dinner out, we were strolling back to the car along the beach in Cannes, as the light was fading.
-Marlon and Jake were walking along the pavement behind the adults who were chatting away happily while the kids played with those ripcord little plastic hot rod toys we’d picked up, pulling them off and shooting the cars up the road.
+Fairly soon after arriving, after a dinner out, we were strolling back to the car, along the beach in Cannes, as the light was fading.
+Marlon and Jake were walking along the pavement behind the adults who were chatting away happily while the kids played with these ripcord little plastic hot rod toys we’d picked up, pulling them off and shooting the cars up the road.
 I was having fun wandering barefoot along the beach, not noticing how dark it had gotten, when I stepped on something unbelievably painful and let out a screech.
-It was a sea urchin.
-The tide had swept a bunch of them onto the beach all around me, but by then it was too dark to see them.
+It was a sea urchin and the tide had swept a bunch of them up onto the beach all around me, but by then it was too dark to see them.
 Tommy told me to stand still while he made his way down to the beach and carried me out of the urchin minefield.

-Back at the Villa Anita took charge and boiled up a huge pot of water which, oddly enough, she filled with garlic – she had a minor obsession with garlic, which is a natural antibiotic, apart from the claim Spanish Tony made that she used to sleep with it to ward off vampires.
-I didn’t know anything about that, although at the time I thought the huge steaming cauldron of water with the copious amounts of strong smelling garlic was a little strange.
-Strange or not, as she held my foot over the steaming mixture the broken spikes of urchin needles eased themselves slightly out of my foot and were then removed by Anita with tweezers.
+Back at the Villa Anita took charge and boiled up a huge pot of water which, oddly enough, she filled with garlic – she had a minor obsession with garlic which is a natural antibiotic – apart from the claim Spanish Tony made that she used to sleep with it to ward off vampires.
+I didn’t know anything about that although at the time I thought the huge steaming cauldron of water and the copious amounts of strong smelling garlic was a little strange.
+Strange or not, as she held my foot over the steaming mixture the broken spikes of urchin needles eased themselves slightly out of my foot and then were removed by Anita with pincers.
 There was no infection, which presumably was the point of the garlic.

 The Heart of any House is the Kitchen

-After Keith and Anita the first person to arrive at Nellcôte was the chef, Gérard Mosiniak, whose mother was friends with the caretaker.
-The caretaker asked Gérard’s mother if he might be interested.
-He had just come off a seasonal gig in the Alps when his mother suggested the work to him and being a rock fan he jumped at the chance.
+After Keith and Anita the first person to actually arrive at Nellcôte was the chef, Gerard Mosiniak, whose mother was friends with the caretaker.
+The caretaker asked Gerard’s mother if he might be interested.
+Gerard had just come off a seasonal gig in the Alps when his mother suggested the work to him and being a rock fan he jumped at the chance.

-The assistant cook, Gros Jacques, was brought in from the local region when it became clear that because of all the additional guests the workload was too large for one cook to handle.
-Later in the season Gros Jacques became the chef after Gérard left.
+The assistant cook, Gros Jacques, was brought in from the local region when it became clear that because of all the additional guests the workload was too much for one cook to handle.
+Later in the season Jacques became the chef after Gerard left.
 Gros Jacques – who was a heavy guy – was also the direct connection to the Cowboys, a Corsican French dealing outfit from Marseille.
 Tommy would later regularly go and score from them.